US Congress passes bill to avert partial government shutdown

 Republicans say Democrats have the votes to raise the debt limit on their own, and Republican leader Mitch McConnell is insisting they do so.

-The short-term spending legislation will also provide about $28.6 billion in disaster relief for those recovering from Hurricane Ida and other natural disasters, and help support Afghanistan evacuees from the 20-year war between the US and the Taliban.
+The short-term spending legislation will also provide about 28.6 billion dollars in disaster relief for those recovering from Hurricane Ida and other natural disasters, and help support Afghanistan evacuees from the 20-year war between the US and the Taliban.

 “This is a good outcome, one I’m happy we are getting done,” Senate Majority leader Chuck Schumer said.